Skip to Content Top

-Serving Workers in Genessee & Saginaw Counties & Statewide
+Serving Workers in Genesee & Saginaw Counties & Statewide

-Workplace injuries can happen instantly or develop over time, but their impact on your ability to work and earn a living can be life-changing.
-From physical injuries caused by accidents, such as slips, falls, or equipment mishaps, to repetitive stress injuries like carpal tunnel syndrome or occupational illnesses caused by hazardous exposure, Michigan workers face a wide range of on-the-job risks.
+Workplace injuries can occur instantly or develop over time, with significant impacts on your ability to work and earn a living.
+From physical injuries caused by accidents, such as slips, falls, or equipment mishaps, to repetitive stress injuries like carpal tunnel syndrome or occupational illnesses from hazardous exposure, Michigan workers face a range of on-the-job risks.

-Each injury comes with its own challenges when filing a workers’ compensation claim.
-Whether you were injured on a construction or industrial site, in a healthcare facility, a retail store, or an office, you may face delays, disputes, or denials when seeking the benefits you are entitled to under Michigan law.
+Each injury presents unique challenges when filing a workers' compensation claim.
+Whether injured on a construction or industrial site, in a healthcare facility, a retail store, or an office, delays, disputes, or denials can arise when seeking the benefits entitled under Michigan law.

-These challenges can be devastating to your health, your financial stability, and your family’s survival.
-At Steele & Ferguson, P.C., we have dealt with every type of injury and challenge within the context of workers’ compensation.
+These challenges can devastate your health, financial stability, and family's wellbeing.
+At Steele & Ferguson, P.C., we handle every type of injury and challenge within workers' compensation.

-After 30+ years of representing thousands of workers statewide, we understand the pitfalls, struggles, and problems you may face in pursuing claims and appeals.
-Our battle-tested team can be ready to serve you thoroughly and efficiently in pursuit of the benefits you need and deserve.
+With 30+ years of representing thousands of workers statewide, we understand the pitfalls, struggles, and issues in pursuing claims and appeals.
+Our battle-tested team is ready to serve you thoroughly and efficiently in pursuing the benefits you deserve.

 Request a free consultation with a Michigan workplace injury attorney at Steele & Ferguson, P.C..
 Call (810) 645-9147 or email us to get started.